xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 There you have it.
 A complete IF parser/translator, in  19 lines of code.

 Give it a try now.
-Try something like
+Try something like `aiblcede`.

-   `aiblcede`

 Did it work?
-Now, just  to  be  sure we haven't broken the ELSE-less case, try
+Now, just  to  be  sure we haven't broken the ELSE-less case, try `aibece`.

-   `aibece`

 Now try some nested IF's.
 Try anything you like,  including some badly formed statements.
 Just  remember that `e` is not a legal